poperigby/barnacle/barnacle-data/README.md

 # `barnacle-data`
-Pure, abstract data types used by Barnacle.
+Database types used by Barnacle.